idealase/CitySim/README.md

-You will be prompted for your name and the city's name The difficulty prompt is currently pointless, so you can select 'hard' When prompted for days to run city, 30 days is a nice amount (not 50000, Karen)
+You will be prompted for your name and the city's name The difficulty prompt is currently pointless, so you can select 'hard' When prompted for days to run city, 30 days is a nice amount (not 50000)

 Running suburbs.py and its main() will produce dataframes AND plots now.
 These features are yet to be added to city.py